awsdocs/aws-cdk-guide/v2/work-with-cdk-java.md

 ## Managing AWS Construct Library modules<a name="java-managemodules"></a>

 Use Maven to install AWS Construct Library packages, which are in the group `software.amazon.awscdk`\.
-Most constructs are in the artifact `aws-cdk-lib`\.
+Most constructs are in the artifact `aws-cdk-lib`, which is added to new Java projects by default\.
 Modules for services whose higher\-level CDK support is still being developed are in separate "experimental" packages, named with a short version \(no AWS or Amazon prefix\) of their service's name\.
 [Search the Maven Central Repository](https://search.maven.org/search?q=software.amazon.awscdk) to find the names of all AWS CDK and AWS Construct Module libraries\.

 **Note**
 The [Java edition of the CDK API Reference](https://docs.aws.amazon.com/cdk/api/v2/java/index.html) also shows the package names\.